Methylone: Pharmacodynamics

-Methylone acts as a mixed reuptake inhibitor/releasing agent of serotonin, norepinephrine, and dopamine.
-In comparison to MDMA, it has approximately 3x lower affinity for the serotonin transporter, while its affinity for the norepinephrine and dopamine transporters is similar.
-Notably, methylone's affinity for the vesicular monoamine transporter 2 (VMAT2) is about 13x lower than that of MDMA.
-The results of these differences in pharmacology relative to MDMA are that methylone is less potent in terms of dose, has more balanced catecholaminergic effects relative to serotonergic, and behaves more like a reuptake inhibitor like methylphenidate than a releaser like amphetamine; however, methylone has relatively robust releasing capabilities, perhaps due to its ability to phosphorylate the monoamine transporters being similar in potency relative to MDMA.
+Methylone acts as a mixed releasing agent and reuptake inhibitor of serotonin, norepinephrine, and dopamine.
+In comparison to MDMA, it has approximately 3-fold lower affinity for the serotonin transporter, while its affinity for the norepinephrine and dopamine transporters is similar.
+Notably, methylone's affinity for the vesicular monoamine transporter 2 (VMAT2) is about 13-fold lower than that of MDMA.
+The results of these differences in pharmacology relative to MDMA are that methylone is less potent in terms of dose, has more balanced catecholaminergic effects relative to serotonergic effects, and behaves more like a mixed releaser and reuptake inhibitor than a predominant releaser, though methylone still has relatively robust releasing capabilities.

+In addition to its monoamine-releasing actions, similarly to MDMA, methylone is a variable-potency partial agonist of the serotonin 5-HT1A, 5-HT1B, and 5-HT1D receptors.
+In contrast to MDMA however, methylone and its metabolites lack significant affinity for the serotonin 5-HT2A and 5-HT2C receptors and do not activate the serotonin 5-HT2B receptor.
+On the other hand, a subsequent study found that methylone indeed showed no affinity for or agonistic activity at the serotonin 5-HT2A and 5-HT2B receptors, but was a potent and near-full agonist of the serotonin 5-HT2C receptor Gαq pathway, though not of the other assessed Gα pathways of the receptor.
+The absence of serotonin 5-HT2A receptor agonism with methylone may explain its absence of psychedelic effects.
+The lack of serotonin 5-HT2B receptor agonism with methylone may make it safer than MDMA, for instance in terms of long-term cardiac valvulopathy risk.
+Methylone is inactive at the mouse and rat trace amine-associated receptor 1 (TAAR1).

+Methylone has been found to produce psychoplastogenic effects in preclinical research and showed greater effects in this regard than MDMA.

+Similarly to MDMA, methylone has been found to be a monoaminergic neurotoxin in animals.
+It has specifically been found to produce serotonergic and dopaminergic neurotoxicity in rodents.
+However, in one study, moderate doses of MDMA produced serotonergic neurotoxicity in rodents whereas methylone and mephedrone did not do so, suggesting that cathinones like methylone may be less neurotoxic than their corresponding amphetamine counterparts like MDMA.

 Pharmacokinetics

 The two major metabolic pathways in mammals for methylone are N-demethylation to methylenedioxycathinone (MDC), and demethylation followed by O-methylation of the 3- or 4-hydroxy group to 4-hydroxy-3-methoxymethcathinone (HMMC) or 3-hydroxy-4-methoxymethcathinone (3-OH-4-MeO-MC).
+Another metabolite is 3,4-dihydroxymethcathinone (HHMC).
 When 5 mg/kg of methylone was administered to rats, it was found that around 26% was excreted as HMMC within the first 48 hours (less than 3% excreted unchanged).
+The mean elimination half-lives of methylone in humans following oral administration of doses of 50 to 200 mg ranged from 5.8 to 6.9 hours.
+The onset of action and duration of action of methylone in humans are 0.5 hours and 2.5 to 3.0 hours, respectively.